-- 2. Evaluate the effectiveness of your support in a mainstream class with a deaf pupil or several deaf pupils.
+- A. Compulsory Task: Carefully examine the audiological records of two pupils you are working with on this placement.
+Comment on issues which have arisen for these pupils and families in relation to audiological support.
+Make recommendations for your own future practice based on your reflections and the literature / best practice guidelines.
+Be absolutely careful to anonymise any attached records.
+You are likely to have appendices e.g. with a CI map or audiogram.
+As on the audiology course, comment critically, check the calculation of the better ear average over the 5 speech frequencies, show your working, and comment on what is missing.
+Look particularly at criteria 1 & 4. - B. Evaluate the effectiveness of your support in a mainstream class with a deaf pupil or several deaf pupils.
 What linguistic access strategies did you use, and how effective were these?
 What preparation was needed with other members of staff to make the class go well?
 What explanation and questioning skills did you use in this class (if relevant)?
 How did the pupil evaluate the experience?
-Look particularly at criteria 1 3. - 3.
-Evaluate a recent interaction with a parent or a professional working with deaf students (not from the education sector).
+Look particularly at criteria 1 3. - C. Evaluate a recent interaction with a parent or a professional working with deaf students (not from the education sector).
 What legislation or policy was relevant to your interaction?
 How successful were you at working collaboratively?
 What did you learn about the other person's perspective?
 How will this change your future practice?
-Look particularly at criterion 5. - 4.
-Video yourself teaching for 10 minutes.
-If possible set up the camera so the stdents' faces can be seen as well as you.
+Look particularly at criterion 5. - D. Video yourself teaching for 10 minutes.
+If possible set up the camera so the students' faces can be seen as well as you.
 Use the forms in Appendix 2 of the placement handbook to gain agreement from parents/carers and pupils.
 Evaluate your teaching and communication skills critically.
 In addition to the commentary uploaded to Turnitin, upload the video clip to Media Hopper and share with Rachel.
 You can create a tiny url for the Media Hopper video and type this clearly in your task.
-Look particularly at Criterion 2. - 5.
-Film a deaf child who is fluent in BSL for about 5 minutes signing a story from a picture prompt or similar.
+Look particularly at Criterion 2.

+E. Film a deaf child who is fluent in BSL for about 5 minutes signing a story from a picture prompt or similar.
 Do not choose a book with print as this is not meant to be an exercise in reading / translating.
 Provide a translation of this story.
 This means your English version will reflect the BSL accurately in accurate English.
 But if you see a mistake in the BSL grammar, you could indicate this in the translation.
 Comment on the video to show examples of BSL grammatical and/or sociolinguistic features.
 It is essential to use the forms in Appendix 2 of the placement handbook to gain agreement to film from parents/carers and pupils.
 You can upload the video clip to Media Hopper Create, where you have a large space allocation for your videos.
 Here is more guidance on how to use Media Hopper.